Randsfjorden

 Randsfjorden is Norway's fourth-largest lake with an area of 140.7 km2.
 Its volume is estimated at just over 6.6 km3, and its greatest depth is 131 m.
 The lake is located at an elevation of 135 m above sea level.
-It is located in Innlandet and Viken counties in the municipalities of Gran, Jevnaker, Nordre Land, and Søndre Land in the districts of Land and Hadeland.
+It is located in Innlandet and Akershus counties in the municipalities of Gran, Jevnaker, Nordre Land, and Søndre Land in the traditional districts of Land and Hadeland.
 It is drained by the Randselva river.

+History

 In Heimskringla, Snorri Sturluson recorded that Halfdan the Black (Halvdan Svarte), father of Harald Hårfagre, the first King of Norway, journeyed over the lake while returning home from a visit to Hadeland.
 Traveling with a horse and sleigh while the lake was supposedly frozen, he fell through the ice and drowned.

 In modern times, many golf courses have been set up on the edge of the lake.
 The Tangen–Horn ferry runs between Horn on the east bank and Tangen on the west, which is Norway's last remaining and regularly operating car ferry connection on an inland lake.
 The sightseeing boat MS Kong Haud sails on the Randsfjorden from Jevnaker to Odnes.